 Teriyaki Tofu-Tempeh Casserole features baked tofu and tempeh, broccoli, carrots and snow peas tossed in a delicious teriyaki sauce.
 Easy vegan and gluten-free recipe!

-With snow peas left over from the last recipe, I was on the look out for something else I could use them in.
+With snow peas left over from this Thai Zucchini Noodle Bowl with Crispy Tofu, I was on the look out for something else I could use them in.
 The Universe was working for me and without much effort I ran across a recipe from Life in the Lofthouse that I have adapted from and veganized.
 In her recipe she uses chicken, but here we’ll be using tofu and tempeh as our protein.

-I was amazed at how easy the teriyaki sauce was to make.
+Teriyaki Sauce: The teriyaki sauce is super easy to make.
 I don’t think I’ll ever buy it in a bottle again!
 If you can, I would go with low-sodium tamari or soy sauce.
 Coconut amino’s has the lowest amount of sodium and is your best choice if you’re watching your sodium intake.
 I used a combo of regular tamari and coconut amino’s which helped reduce the sodium but still gave a bold flavor.
 It was delicious!